guywuy/freezer-audit/README.md

 The sqlite database lives at `/data/sqlite.db` in your deployed application.
 You can connect to the live database by running `fly ssh console -C database-cli`.

+You can copy the database to a local directory by running `fly ssh sftp get -a freezer-audit /data/sqlite.db sqlite.db`

 ## Testing

 ### Cypress